Slots: All About Playing Slots

 1Numbers and Algorithms

-The result of each slot spin is determined by the so-called Random Number Generator (RNG).
-This program relies on seed numbers and algorithms to produce fully randomized outcomes.
-The RNG is always spewing random numbers regardless of whether somebody plays the slot or not.
+The outcome of each slot spin is determined by a Random Number Generator (RNG).
+This program relies on seed numbers and algorithms to produce completely random outcomes.
+The RNG continuously generates random numbers, whether or not anyone is playing the slot.

 Each symbol on the reels is assigned a specific numerical value.
 The program creates sequences of numbers and uses mathematical algorithms to yield unbiased outcomes from these sequences.
-The symbols to appear on the reels are predetermined the very millisecond the player clicks the spin button.
-The software takes the last number sequence it generated and reduces it to a new outcome.
+The symbols that appear on the reels are determined at the very millisecond the player clicks the spin button.
+The software takes the most recent number sequence it generated and translates it into the final result.

 2RNG

 The RNG generates a random number for each reel.
 This number corresponds to a particular symbol and stop.
-It is not far-stretched to say the spinning reels with symbols flashing in front of your eyes serve solely for decoration since the outcome has already been determined when you hit the button.
+It is not far-fetched to say that the spinning reels with symbols flashing before your eyes serve solely as decoration, since the outcome has already been determined the moment you press the button.

-The numbers the RNG produces are never absolutely random.
-This is so because the program’s algorithm is always based on a series of mathematical operations like division, multiplication, subtraction, and addition.
+The numbers produced by the RNG are never absolutely random.
+This is because the program’s algorithm is always based on a series of mathematical operations such as division, multiplication, subtraction, and addition.

-These operations themselves can never be random in the sense that 2 multiplied by 2 is always equal to 4 and so on.
-Thus, the same input of numbers will inevitably produce the same output, i.e. outcome.
+These operations themselves can never be random; for example, 2 multiplied by 2 is always equal to 4.
+Thus, the same input will inevitably produce the same output, i.e., the same outcome.

 3Conclusion

-With that said, the slots available online use sophisticated generators that render deciphering the outcomes an impossible task.
-Moreover, all accredited online casinos have their RNGs independently tested to ensure they are working properly so that players are not cheated.
+With that said, online slots use sophisticated random number generators that make it impossible to decipher the outcomes.
+Moreover, all accredited online casinos have their RNGs independently tested to ensure they operate properly, so players are not cheated.

 Theoretical Payout Rates